Igkho/Spline/README.md

 Spline
 =========

-Library for manipulating 2D parametric B-splines.
+C++/CUDA library for manipulating 2D parametric B-splines.

 ## Features

 * Creation splines from a vector of points
 * Creation of spiral-like splines
 * Creation of ellipses
-* Finding intersection points of two splines with an accuracy of 1e-10
+* Finding intersection points of two curves (splines or ellipses) with an accuracy of 1e-9 using Newton-Raphson optimization algorithm
-* Finding the closest points of two splines with an accuracy 1e-10
+* Finding the closest points of two curves (splines or ellipses) with an accuracy 1e-9 using RMSProp optimization or BruteForce search algorithms
+* C++/CUDA and C++/OMP algorithms implementation

+## Speed estimation

+A high computation load example of a spline and an ellipse closest points finding:

+    RMSProp CPU	~ 3300 us **
+    BruteForce CPU	~ 2600 us **
+    BruteForce CUDA	~ 790 us ***

+** with Intel i5-13600KF

+*** with NVIDIA GeForce RTX 3060 Ti

 ## Building